voyager-admin/voyager/docs/media-manager.md

 You can generate thumbnails by adding settings to a group called "Thumbnails".
 Add a formfield `Dynamic select` and enter `voyager.get-thumbnail-options` as the route in the options.
-The name of the setting will be the suffix of your filename.
+Now you can enter the name (which will be the suffix of the filename) and various options, depending on the thumbnail method you choose.
-For example, creating a setting called `small` will generate a thumbnail named `myfile_small.jpg`.

-Save your settings and refresh the page.
-You will now be able to select the method (fit, crop or resize) and enter the required parameter.

 ## Watermark